 training with the Gumdo.

-Sahm Dam Bong
+| Sahm Dam Bong (3-Section Staff)

-of the most difficult and versatile weapons within Taekwondo.
+| | The three-section staff is one of the most difficult and versatile weapons within Taekwondo.
 More

 prevalent in Northern Systems, the three-section staff can be used